 Believe it or not, I can assure you it will be a hard work.
 It is not only about understanding the stock markets, learn the back story of the business, reading a vast array of financial statements, it is about sinking yourself into the financial markets and ride through the up and downs.

-For good and back, information is readily available in the internet today.
+For good and bad, information is readily available in the internet today.
 To study any financial jargon is just a click away.
 Some financial institutions have even compiled the list for you.
 Check out this IG glossary trading terms.

 If you want to engage professional help